eltociear/website/src/lib/content/overview/en/foundational-architecture.md

 **Scale Without Place**: Global institutions disconnected from local ecological knowledge make decisions that don't work in specific places.
 Climate policies designed in New York may be inappropriate for farmers in Bangladesh or pastoralists in Kenya.

 **Efficiency Without Legitimacy**: Institutional reforms imposed without community consent generate resistance and ultimately fail.
 Even beneficial reforms fail if communities don't understand, trust, or participate in their design.

+**Power Without Healing**: An institution can be powerful and efficient but still perpetuate harm if it operates on a logic of control and domination.
+Without the ethical and healing principles of the Heart, institutional hardware can become a more efficient container for trauma rather than a vessel for liberation.

 ### Why Heart Alone Fails